Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

-At his arrest, Jesus warned, “[A]ll who draw the sword will die by the sword (Matthew 26:52).”
+At the start of the Jewish Revolt there was also a sword-shaped star that appeared in the sky.
+Could this sword-shaped star have been an omen of things to come?
+At His arrest, Jesus warned, “[A]ll who draw the sword will die by the sword (Matthew 26:52).”
 This maxim proved true.
 The Jewish zealots who had taken-up arms against the Romans had, for the most part, died as they lived.
 However, beneath the surface of this message may be a symbolic double meaning.

 Swords are often used in the Bible to represent the word of God (Isaiah 49:2, Hebrews 4:12, Revelation 1:16).
 Called the Word of God in John 1, Jesus persistently warned the Israelites of an impending war; and in vs. 15-20, Jesus offered clues on how to survive the coming slaughter.
 In A.D.
-66 a sword-shaped star hovered over Jerusalem immediately prior to the war with Rome.50 This heavenly sign in the sky, I believe, points to Jesus, the Word of God, and the warning He issued: “[A]ll who draw the sword will die by the sword (Matthew 26:52).”
+66 a sword-shaped star hovered over Jerusalem immediately prior to the war with Rome.51 This heavenly sign in the sky, I believe, represents Jesus Himself who is the Word of God as well as the warning He issued: “[A]ll who draw the sword will die by the sword (Matthew 26:52).”
 Could this sword-shaped star be the sign of the Son of Man mentioned in v.
 30?
 If so then this would not be the first time that a star served as a sign of the coming of the Messiah: “Where is He who has been born King of the Jews?
 For we saw His star in the east and have come to worship Him (Matthew 2:2).”

-Though it is impossible to know for sure what the sign of the Son of Man in the sky of v.
-30 was, another likely candidate was reported around the same time in which the aforementioned star appeared: “Now it happened after this that there was seen from above over the Holy of Holies for the whole night the outline of a man’s face, the like of whose beauty had never been seen in all the land, and his appearance was quite awesome.”51 Was this the glorified face of Christ?
+Though “the sign of the Son of Man” may be the sword-shaped star or all the signs that naturally occur in the presence of the Glory Cloud, it is interesting to note that there were also some miraculous signs that preceded Jesus’ A.D.
+70. At the start of the Jewish Revolt in A.D.
+66, Sepher Yosippon writes, “Now it happened after this that there was seen from above over the Holy of Holies for the whole night the outline of a man’s face, the like of whose beauty had never been seen in all the land, and his appearance was quite awesome.”52 Was this the glorified face of Christ?
 And if so, was this the sign of the Son of Man seen in the sky predicted in v.
 30?
-Pseudo-Hegesippus also appears to mention this sign: “Also after many days a certain figure appeared of tremendous size, which many saw, just as the books of the Jews have disclosed[.]”52
+Pseudo-Hegesippus also appears to mention this sign: “Also after many days a certain figure appeared of tremendous size, which many saw, just as the books of the Jews have disclosed[.]”53

 Matthew 24:29-30 Fulfilled in A.D.
 66: Immediately after Florus entered Jerusalem with the Roman Army, the Abomination that causes Desolation, and the Romans slaughtered over 3000 People in Jerusalem, Jesus Came on the Clouds of Heaven and the Sun and Moon were Darkened and a Falling Star was Seen Fulfilling Matthew 24:29-30.

-Describing this same event in The Histories 5.13, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.
-A sudden lightening flash from the clouds lit up the Temple.”
-Notice that according to Tacitus, lightning from the clouds marked what appears to be Christ coming on the clouds.
+Describing this same event, Tacitus writes, “In the sky appeared a vision of armies in conflict, of glittering armour.
+A sudden lightening flash from the clouds lit up the Temple [emphasis mine].”55 Notice that according to Tacitus, lightning from the clouds marked what appears to be Christ coming on the clouds.
 Lightning is typically accompanied by dark storm clouds.
-Did these dark storm clouds darken the sun and moon at the coming of Christ on the clouds as predicted in Matthew 24:29?
+Did these dark storm clouds darken the sun and moon at the coming of Christ on the clouds as stated in Ezekiel 32:7 and predicted in Matthew 24:29?

 31And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.

 Fulfilled!
-Matthew 24:31 Commentary: A Multitude of Spiritual Bodies were seen Rising out of the Earth at the Sound of a Trumpet in what appears to be the Resurrection of the Dead, the Year the Heavenly Army was seen in the Clouds.
+A Preterist Interpretation, Exposition and Commentary of Matthew 24:31: A Multitude of Spiritual Bodies were seen Rising out of the Earth at the Sound of a Trumpet in what appears to be the Resurrection of the Dead, the Year the Heavenly Army was seen in the Clouds.